ctu-mrs/gaussian_splatting_pipeline/README.md

 Be ready with at least 30 GB of free disk space just for the splat and mesh generation.
 Additional 100 GBs might be needed for Unreal Editor and the related works.

+### Graphics card

+Having a dedicated nvidia graphics card helps.
+This tutorial has been developped and tested with GTX 4060 with 8 GB of memory, running the 570.211.01 driver (CUDA 12.8).
+The Unreal Engine 5.7 requires nvidia driver 570 or higher.
+I recommend sticking to this one.

 ### Nvidia container toolkit

 ```bash